fortio/fortio/README.md

 There are 2 flags to further control the behaviour of the multi server proxies:

 - pass `-mirrorOriginFlag=false` to not mirror all headers and request type to targets.
-- pass `-multi-serial-mode` to stream request response serially instead of fetching in parallel and writing combined data after completion
+- pass `-multi-serial-mode` to stream request response serially instead of fetching in parallel and writing combined data after completion.

 Also remember you can pass multiple `-M`.